Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Quasi-Model-Assisted Estimators

-The weights are the weights of the NWA estimator $1/(\pi_k \widehat{p}_k)$ plus a corrective term induced by the working model.
+The weights are those of the NWA estimator $1/(\pi_k \widehat{p}_k)$ plus a corrective term induced by the working model.
 They are free from values $\{y_k\}$ and could therefore be used for several variables of interest provided that they have observed values on $s_r$.
-In particular, they can be applied to $\{x_k\}$.
-This yields
+In particular, they can be applied to $\{x_k\}$:

 where we used